How Has My Investment Performed?

 Could I buy silver by just buying a futures contract?

-One could buy a silver futures contract and take delivery; however, this is not what normally happens.
-Taking delivery on a silver futures contract involves additional fees and costs, and one is limited in the product type.
+One could buy a silver futures contract and take delivery.
+This is not what normally happens, however.
+Taking delivery on a silver futures contract involves additional fees and costs and one is limited in the product type.
 In addition, the amount of silver is fixed as one regular silver futures contract equates to 5000 ounces of silver.

 What about leveraged or paper silver products?
 Are the prices the same?

 The spot silver price is the price at which silver may change hands and be exchanged right now in the physical form.
 The spot silver price should not be confused with say the price of a silver based ETF, where an ETF’s price may be based on multiple factors.